andeepittman/digitaldronecollective/index.md

 <p>A team of three Code for Canada fellows worked with a Transport Canada developer, alongside two individuals from the Remotely Piloted Aircraft Systems (RPAS) Task Force.

-- Weiguang Xiao, Developer // Transport Canada Solution Centre
+- Weiguang Xiao, Developer, Transport Canada Solution Centre
-- Fatima Khalid, Developer // Code for Canada Fellow
+- Fatima Khalid, Developer, Code for Canada Fellow
-- Jennifer Payne, Product Manager // Code for Canada Fellow
+- Jennifer Payne, Product Manager, Code for Canada Fellow
-- Andee Pittman, Designer // Code for Canada Fellow
+- Andee Pittman, Designer, Code for Canada Fellow
-- Jeannie Stewart-Smith, Senior Policy Analyst // RPAS Task Force
+- Jeannie Stewart-Smith, Senior Policy Analyst, RPAS Task Force
-- Olivier Bellehumeur-Genier, Safety Inspector // RPAS Task Force
+- Olivier Bellehumeur-Genier, Safety Inspector, RPAS Task Force

 The work of this core team was supported by a project panel, made up of individuals from a variety of disciplines, who helped by providing feedback and remove blockers. </p>